Skip main navigation

 Set up hygge lighting

 “Different lighting can make a room feel a certain type of way,” she said.
-“You can have your room styled in whatever style and only have one light and it could feel this way, but then you add a task light over here on the shelf or on the side table and it's just this totally different vibe.”
+“You can have your room styled in whatever style and only have one light and it could feel one way, but then you add a task light over here on the shelf or on the side table and it's just this totally different vibe.”

 Don’t limit yourself to one trend

 “I think [maximalism] is really just a blend of everything that you like, that you want to see in your home, and that you want to be surrounded by,” she said.
-“That could be a cottagecore sofa, and then you've got a midcentury end table that goes well with it."
+“That could be a cottagecore sofa, and then you've got a mid-century end table that goes well with it.”

 Be true to yourself